MicBrain/Trial-Download-Manager/README.md

 ### Software Requirements

   Currently this software is guaranteed to run perfectly on Ubuntu OS.
 During the development of this project, the official version of libcurl that supports HTTP/2 was not from the git repo: https://github.com/bagder/curl.
-The next version (7.43.0) of libcurl will become the first
+The next version (7.43.0) of libcurl will become the first official version to support multiplexed transfers over HTTP/2.